 Yes, the up front tuition fee is $4,200.

-A student must stay employed with Stevens Transport in order to ensure the 3 year loan remains financed interest free at $26.84 per week.
+A student must remain employed with Stevens Transport for one full year in order to ensure the 3 year loan remains financed interest free at $26.84 per week.
 If a driver leaves before 1 full year of employment, the loan balance will be due immediately.

-In addition, if a student needed transportation and lodging, there will be an additional $25 / week deduction until those costs are paid in full.
+In addition, if a student required transportation and lodging, there will be an additional $25 / week deduction until those costs are paid in full.

 24 weeks X $26.84 = $644.16 payed into the loan